-- 1. Within 10 working days after notification of the result of a written exam, including a computer-based exam, students may inspect their assessed work. - 2.
+- 1. Within 10 working days after notification of the result of a written exam, including a computerbased exam, students can inspect their assessed work. - 2.
 Within the period referred to in paragraph 1, the student in question may inspect the questions and assignments for the written exam and the standards on which the assessment was based. - 3.
 Participants will be informed of how to exercise their right of inspection when they are notified of the result of a written exam, with due observance of paragraph 5.11.1.